nullcount/LN-Analysis/README.md

 Use with [cron](https://www.howtogeek.com/101288/how-to-schedule-tasks-on-linux-an-introduction-to-crontab-files/) to get up-to-date snapshots.

 NOTE: Each subsequent snapshot will be overwritten.
 TODO: Implement a method for collecting historical data.

-### Make Graph [TODO]
+### Make Graph

-With `graph.json` in the project root, run `graphize.py` to greate a [NetworkX](https://networkx.org/) graph from the snapshot.
-The result is an object is a new [pickle](https://wiki.python.org/moin/UsingPickle) that can be deserialized in other scripts to reconstruct the graph.
+Run `graphize.py /path/to/graph.json` to greate a [NetworkX](https://networkx.org/) graph from the snapshot.
+This will add a new [pickle](https://wiki.python.org/moin/UsingPickle) to your `jar` directory.

+### Do Some Analysis!

+In `example_script.py` we show how to load in a pickle for analysis.
+The `picklePicker` function will render a menu of saved pickles and allow the user to select which graph to use for this script.